ezrafayet/auth/README.md

 # Authentication

-Authentication is the process of verifying the identity of a user, device, or system by validating their credentials, such as usernames, passwords, or tokens.
+Authentication is the process of verifying the identity of a user, device, or system.
+In today's digital landscape, authentication is an essential aspect of any application, encompassing a variety of modern flows and paradigms.

 ## Authentication flows